What Does DSO Mean, and Why is it Important?

 Average Days Sales Outstanding Benchmarks by Country & Industry

-While North American businesses fare better than most European and Asian countries, a 2019 study of Days Sales Outstanding conducted by Allianz Trade found that it still takes an average of 51 days for US businesses to be paid, while Canadian businesses have an average DSO of 52 days.
+While North American businesses fare better than most European and Asian countries, a 2019 conducted by Allianz Trade found that it still takes an average of 51 days for US businesses to be paid, while Canadian businesses have an average DSO of 52 days.
 Additionally, it took over 65 days for 25% of North American businesses reviewed to receive payment.

-The study also showed the great variance in DSO from industry to industry.
-The electronics, machinery and construction continued to suffer from the longest DSO with 89 days, 86 days and 82 days, respectively, on a yearly average, well above the global average of 65 days.
+The study also showed a great variance in DSO from industry to industry.
+The electronics, machinery, and construction continued to suffer from the longest DSO with 89 days, 86 days and 82 days, respectively, on a yearly average, well above the global average of 65 days.